-- Antibacterial: the lauric acid in coconut has demonstrated the ability to fight infections like staph and yeast in adults according to a study by the National Library of Medicine.
+- Antibacterial: The lauric acid in coconut can fight infections like staph and yeast in adults.

-- Aid in digestion: our bodies need healthy fats, and uses this oil to absorb nutrients, making them easily digested.
+- Aid in digestion: Our bodies need healthy fats, and use this oil to absorb nutrients, making them easily digested.

-- Antifungal and Antiviral: The fatty acid makeup of this oil also leads it to being antifungal and antiviral, so it is a great natural ingredient to add to deodorants, toothpaste, and other hygienic products.
+- Anti-fungal and Antiviral: The fatty acid makeup of this oil also leads it to be anti-fungal and antiviral, so it is a great natural ingredient to add to deodorants, toothpaste and other hygienic products.